dtaht/blog-cerowrt/content/post/flaws_in_flent.md

 accurately get below 50ms resolution would be nice.

 Yet, there is often much hidden detail that can be revealed by using a smaller sample size.
+And if you really need more detail, take a packet capture and tear that apart with other tools.
+With the *repeatable* aspects of the flent tests, driving a given load, packet captures can be torn apart more sanely.

 ## Videoconferencing

 We don't have a good videoconferencing test.
-Videoconferencing has a characteristic where the video frame does not fit into a single packet.
-Thus with the
-FQ we do, the first part of the new frame is moved forward in time, relative to the tail.
+Videoconferencing has a characteristic where the video frame does not fit into a single packet, and there is a burst of packets (10 or so) every 16ms at a 60hz rate.
+Many video conferencing systems only capture 5-16 frames/sec.
+Thus with the FQ we do, the first part of the new frame is moved forward in time, relative to the tail, and this periodic "burst" is something we hope codel will largely ignore under most loads.
 Our latency measurements do not measure that.

 We've discussed how to go about feeding a representative videoconferencing flow into a webrtc via various means, there's a single command line way